Always let us know

 If you have received an attachment to your earnings or you are an employer who has been asked to make deductions from an employees earnings, it may help you to read our attachment to earnings booklet.

-If all other attempts to reach a payment arrangement fail, we will pass the debt to our bailiffs to collect.
-Any action taken by a bailiff on our behalf is controlled by our Code of Conduct and the National Standards for Enforcement Agents.
-You will incur further costs and charges when the bailiffs are asked to recover the debt.
+If all other attempts to reach a payment arrangement fail, we will pass the debt to the Councils appointed Enforcement Agents (EA's) to collect.
+Any action taken by an EA on the Council's behalf is controlled by the Council's Code of Practice and the National Standards for Enforcement Agents.
+You will incur further costs and charges when the EA's are asked to recover the debt.

-If the bailiffs are unsuccessful, we can apply to the Magistrates Court for committal proceedings.
+If the EA are unsuccessful in collecting the debt, we can apply to the Magistrates Court for your committal to prison for non payment of the council tax.
 We can also commence proceedings to make you bankrupt or place a charging order against your property.
 As a result of any of these courses of action you will incur further costs and charges.

 Telephone: 01443 425002